 RD-Connect is developing a unique Catalogue of biological samples donated by patients affected by rare diseases.
-Biobanks collecting rare disease samples contribute to this Catalogue and the entry of new biobanks into the RD-Connect platform is encouraged.
+Biobanks collecting rare disease samples contribute to this Sample Catalogue and the entry of new biobanks into the RD-Connect platform is encouraged.

 Application form submitted by the rare disease biobanks will be reviewed by the RD-Connect Panel for Biobank Assessment according to the criteria below.
 Two rounds of calls are envisaged annually and will be advertised on this web portal.